TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ### Deploy to J7 target
 Update `J7_IP_ADDR` in `onnxrt_deploy.sh`.

-On the build Ubuntu PC command-line:
+Run the following script in the Ubuntu PC command-line which will `scp` the resulting `.so` and `.whl` files to the target:
 ```
 cd $WORK_DIR
 ./onnxrt_deploy.sh